kaitanie/tursas/README.md

 ## Usage

-An example how to use the library can be found in the [`tursas.example` namespace](https://github.com/kaitanie/tursas/blob/master/src/tursas/example.clj).
+A full example how to use the library can be found in the [`tursas.example` namespace](https://github.com/kaitanie/tursas/blob/master/src/tursas/example.clj).